JSudron/Contact-Aberdeen/README.md

 A mobile first design process was implemented to ensure the site looks & functions as good as possible on a wide range of devices.
 The 'about' section has been tailored to small, medium and large devices in order to keep the images at a good size whilst still looking effective.
 The navbar was kept collapsible among all devices in order to keep the minimal look, however this may be changed in the future for desktop sites.
+As a late addition, the 'music' section was added to give users an idea of what to expect at the club nights.
+This wasn't included in the wireframes.

 ## Technologies
 1. HTML